k3larra/commuter/machine_teaching/machine_teaching.md

 <br>Maria:
 [Augmented](../data/tnK534JMwwfhvUEycn69HPbhqkt2_teaching_set_aug.csv)

 In Figure 9 the accuracy for the users journeys in the test sets are shown distributed over the week.
 Compared to Figure 2 the augmented teaching set is added and a significant increase in accuracy and a decrease in standard deviation can be observed.
-Especially the matrices for Björn has improved significantly.
+Especially the metrix for Björn has improved.

 ![](../images/andrea_teach3.png)
 ![](../images/bjorn_teach3.png)